 This is one of my favorite road trip games.
 Someone gets to start a story.
 Don’t tell too much.
 Once they get so far, they get to pass the storytelling to the next person.
 You can pick a time limit or just leave it up the the teller or the next listener, when to pass it on.

 We have a neat thing called Rory’s Story Cubes.
 You have nine cubes with simple pictures on them, to roll like dice.
 Then you make a story with the pictures that are showing.
 The possible ways to play are limitless.
 It is pure joy to hear my little one creating a story from his imagination.

 Watch for letters outside the car.
 Go through the alphabet one letter at a time.
 Once you see a letter, move to the next one and no one else can use the same letter you saw.
 You can limit the letters to license plates, billboards, or don’t limit that at all.

 Pick something you will see along the way.
 Pick a number and count that many to win.
 You could do like the scavenger hunt and give things a point value (rare things are worth more points)

 Here are a few road trip games you can pack to keep bored passengers occupied:

-- Coloring books (don’t forget crayons) – go to www.crayola.com/free-coloring-pages for some free coloring pages that you can print out.
+- Some coloring pads (don’t forget crayons) – go to www.crayola.com/free-coloring-pages for some free coloring pages that you can print out.

 - Travel activity books

-- Kid maps – You could print out the route that your driving on so that they can follow along.
+- A kids road trip atlas – You could print out the route that your driving on so that they can follow along.

-- Frisbee, football, or baseball and gloves (if your RV is big enough to play these in)
+- Football, frisbee, or baseball and gloves (if your RV is big enough to play these in)